Optimising top-quark threshold scan at CLIC using genetic algorithm: Modelling of the threshold scan

 \subsection{Reference scenario}

 At the first energy stage CLIC is assumed to run at the energy of 380\,GeV, which was selected for optimising both the Higgs boson and top quark measurements.
 With 1\,\abinv of total integrated luminosity at this stage, a dedicated scan of 100\,\fbinv is planned at the \ttbar threshold.
 As already mentioned above, the baseline scenario of the threshold scan assumes running at 10 equidistant energy points taking 10\,\fbinv of data for each value of $\sqrt{s}$.
-When generating simulated measurements (pseudo-data), the overall top-pair event reconstruction efficiency of 70.2\% (including the relevant branching fractions) was assumed, and the background contribution remaining after the event selection procedure corresponding to the cross section of 73\,fb \cite{Seidel}.
+When generating simulated measurements (pseudo-data), the overall top-pair event reconstruction efficiency of 70.2\% (including the branching fractions of the considered fully-hadronic and semi-leptonic top pair decays) was assumed, and the background contribution remaining after the event selection procedure corresponding to the cross section of 73\,fb~\cite{Seidel}.
 Reconstruction efficiency is assumed to be independent of the collision energy (in the considered energy range) and of the model parameters.